dakom/awsm-renderer/ROADMAP.md

 # Next up

-- alpha mode support
-    - opaque
+- get opaque alpha to pass test
-    - mask
-    - blend

 - Filtering
     - TAA for temporal and edge aliasing